New book vividly reveals Snapchat’s sexty dorm-room origin

 - Evan seriously considered accepting Facebook’s $3 billion acquisition offer, at times favoring the 2013 deal in discussions with co-founder Bobby Murphy, but ultimately decided he couldn’t live out his days as a Facebook employee answering to someone else.

-Beyond the big revelations, How To Turn Down A Billion Dollars gives deep insights into Spiegel’s secretive behavior.
+Beyond the big revelations, How to Turn Down a Billion Dollars gives deep insights into Spiegel’s secretive behavior.
 Reporting from inside Snapchat’s annual New Year’s Eve parties, Gallagher recounts how the company went from requesting “no photos” to confiscating people’s phones.
 But Gallagher acts as our lens, confirming how Taylor Swift was Spiegel’s date one year, and the two lorded over the bash from an elevated catwalk.

 The Snapchat Story only stumbles when Gallagher gets too deep into the weeds.
 He tries to give readers a crash-course in venture capital with failed startup Clinkle as an example in a long tangent.
 Later the author gets lost in stats about sexting, and the intricacies of Snapchat’s Discover deals with publishers.
 As Spiegel gets more private, Gallagher’s sourcing wanes, relying instead on leaked emails that feel cold and clinical.